Control Systems

 - D = what the system is about to do

 Most people learn PID.
-I absorbed it.
+Few absorb it.

 Fuzzy logic & nonlinear control